interplanaria/txt.network/README.md

 There are many more ways to use TXT, and it all depends on how YOU use it.

-Let's discuss all the possibilities in the chatroom: https://t.me/joinchat/RDiQsxxVwpFx-TDbD4tt8A
+Come join the discussions in the developer chatroom: https://t.me/joinchat/RDiQsxxVwpFx-TDbD4tt8A